zhuzhuyule/autogateway/README_EN.md

 - Access Web Management Interface: <http://localhost:3001>
 - API Proxy Address: <http://localhost:3001/proxy>

-> Use the default authentication key `sk-123456` to login to the management interface.
-The authentication key can be modified via AUTH_KEY in the .env file.
+> Use your modified AUTH_KEY to log in to the management interface.

 ### Method 3: Source Build